Equation Sets

 Puff Dispersion

 Puff dispersion parameters, $\sigma_x$, $\sigma_y$ and $\sigma_z$ are functions of the downwind distance to the cloud (puff) center and are generally given as power law relations.
 There are many fewer sources for these.
+The Puff equation sets implement these dispersion parameters along with the windspeed correlations given above.

 Downwind Dispersion

-There are four equation sets that set correlations for the downwind dispersion.
+There two correlations for the downwind dispersion.

-– AIChE/CCPS 1999TNO
+– AIChE/CCPS 1999, Table 2-13TNOPuffσx

-– These are the correlations given in the TNO Yellow Book (Bakkum and Duijm 2005)
+– TNO Yellow Book (Bakkum and Duijm 2005), pg 4.75

 Though in practice there are only two: the CCPS correlations do not distinguish between urban and rural locations for puff dispersion, and the default correlations are the CCPS correlations.